 At this time, and throughout the country, many agricultural labourers were experiencing great suffering and unrest.
 It was a period of high unemployment and low wages.
-Primarily this was as a result of the introduction of mechanised practices in agriculture.
+This was primarily as a result of the introduction of mechanised practices in agriculture.
 Great Ellingham was no exception to the resulting discord.

 Arson and Emigration

-In 1832, the property of local farmer John Barnard suffered an arson attack, which likely resulted from the turmoils.
+In 1832, the property of local farmer John Barnard suffered an arson attack, which likely resulted from the turmoil.

 In 1836, the village saw over 80 of its inhabitants emigrate to America and Canada.
 These villagers took advantage of an ‘assisted scheme’ brought in by the Poor Law Amendment Act of 1834.
 Did these villagers leave Great Ellingham in an attempt to escape poverty?

 Other Insolvent Debtors from the Village